La Lainière de Wazemmes

 The different types of stitches in knitting

-As you probably know, a knitting stitch is composed of alternating purl and purl stitches, depending on the different rows and stitches of a project.
-So once you've mastered both purl and purl stitches, you can consider yourself ready to execute all the different types of stitches that exist !
+As you probably know, a knit stitch is made up of alternating knit stitches and purl stitches, depending on the different rows and stitches of a project.
+So once you have mastered the knit and purl stitches, you can consider that you are ready to perform all the types of stitches that exist!
+Through this article, we will take a brief overview of the different knitting stitches that can be made with wool yarn, from the most common to the most original.

 The most common points :